Nexmo/dev-blog-next/content/blog/en/the-coders-guide-to-sms.md

 Now that you've read this guide, I hope you have a basic understanding of SMS and are ready to continue learning more about this communication method that is only growing more important.

-If you want to learn more about sending SMS messages, you can [read our SMS API documentation here](https://developer.nexmo.com/messaging/sms/overview).
+If you want to learn more about sending SMS messages, you can [read our SMS API documentatio](https://developer.nexmo.com/messaging/sms/overview)n.

 And here is [more information about our Verify API for two-factor authentification.](https://www.vonage.com/communications-apis/verify/)